St Joseph's College, Reading: History

+Throughout the years, extensions were built by the side of the Broad Oak house, including a much-needed Chapel, Hall, Gymnasium and classrooms.
+In 1956, as numbers of pupils continued to increase, a new wing was constructed behind the Senior School, which consisted of cloakrooms, showers and laboratories.
+With the newly formed Parents' Association, founded in 1957, a new gymnasium was complete.
+A new swimming pool, at the time known as the C.F.
+Taylor Swimming Pool, was opened by The Most Reverend Derek Worlock, the Bishop of Portsmouth.
+The rapidity with which it was completed being largely due to the generosity of one parent, Mr. C. Taylor, whom the swimming was named after.

+By early 1967, a new large dinning hall was ready, and in 16 March of the same year, a modern new Chapel – extended and connected by an assembly hall, now known as the College Hall – was consecrated and opened.
+The altar was also generously sponsored by Mr. C. Taylor.
+As the new Chapel-cum-Hall was opened, the old hall was eventually converted as the current College Theatre; and the old Chapel as the current library.

+Later in 1988 a brand new specially designed Prep School was built in the orchard of the Convent, to replace the site on Christchurch Road, now named St Joseph’s Preparatory School.

-The Sisters continued to run the school until 1981 when the Rev. Mother Provincial decided that because of the changing role of the Sisters, the school should close.
+The Sisters continued to run the school until 1979 when the Rev. Mother Provincial decided that because of the changing role of the Sisters, the school should close.
 However, after intervention by the Parents’ Association and with the co-operation of the Superior General, the school was able to continue as an educational trust whose members form the governing body.
-The first lay headmistress was appointed in 1981.
+The first lay headmistress, Mrs Joan Effendowicz, was appointed in 1979.

 In September 2009, the board of governors voted for the school to become a fully co-educational school.
 St Joseph's Convent School became St Joseph's College in September 2010 to reflect this change.

+In 2019, to celebrate and to commemorate the 125th anniversary of the College and her legacy, four new houses were created: Dixon, Hummel, Jennings and Richardson.

 Curriculum

 From age 3, the curriculum follows the Early Years Foundation Stage, with specialist teaching in Music and PE.
 Curriculum throughout the Prep School is broad, with specialist teachers increasing as pupils move towards Year 6.

 During Years 7 to 9, pupils study Mathematics, English, Modern and Classical Languages, Science, History, Geography, Religious Studies, Design and Technology, Food and Information Technology, Music, Drama and Physical Education.
 Students also study electronics in the specially built lab.
 In Years 10 and 11 students are prepared for public GCSE examinations.
 They all study the core subjects of Mathematics, English, Science and Religious Studies, with up to four further subjects chosen.
 In the Sixth Form students may study up to four A Levels.
 The school hosts many music concerts and school plays.
 It is considered as a leader in Music and Dramatic Arts locally.